EBISPOT/GrEBI/README.md

 ## Implementation

 This is a implemented as a combination of Python scripts for orchestration and [Rust](https://www.rust-lang.org/) programs with simple CLIs for high performance data wrangling.
-It uses [RocksDB](https://github.com/facebook/rocksdb) as an intermediate database.

 The pipeline makes property graphs (where both nodes and edges can have properties) for Neo4j, with "bruteforce" integration: